atomix/atomix.github.io/copycat/docs/getting-started.md

 });
 ```

-When a `CompletableFuture` callback like the one above is called, it will be called on an internal Copycat thread once the result of the operation is received by the client.
-Operations submitted to the cluster from a single client are guaranteed to be committed in the order in which they were submitted, and `CompletableFuture` callbacks are guaranteed to be called in the order in which the operations were submitted and on the same Copycat thread.
+When a [`CompletableFuture`][CompletableFuture] callback like the one above is called, it will be called on an internal Copycat thread once the result of the operation is received by the client.
+Operations submitted to the cluster from a single client are guaranteed to be committed in the order in which they were submitted, and [`CompletableFuture`][CompletableFuture] callbacks are guaranteed to be called in the order in which the operations were submitted and on the same Copycat thread.

 {% include common-links.html %}